Overview of Hong Kong Banks

-The bank is a subsidiary of DBS Bank and is the seventh largest of banks in Hong Kong.
-Headquartered in the Central District, it started its operations in Hong Kong in 1999.
+The bank is a subsidiary of DBS Bank and is headquartered in the Central District.
+It started its operations in Hong Kong in 1999.
 DBS Hong Kong provides consumer, SME, and corporate banking solutions.
-As of 2016, the bank’s total assets were US$44.59 billion and total income was US$138 million.

 Founded in 1937, OCBC Wing Hang Bank currently operates as an investment holding company, engaged in commercial banking and financial services.
 The bank was incorporated and was granted a banking license in Hong Kong in 1960.